cheerpoasting/A-Last-Call-To-Arms/Planning/Outline.md

 	- There is a division of labor that leads to specialization and the compounding of knowledge.
 They will build on previous discoveries in math, science, craftsmanship, and the arts.
 	- Systems of education are developed in various forms.
 	- A form of self-identity emerges: a series of customs, expectations, religious beliefs, language, myths, and legends.
+-
+**What is an Ethical System**
+ - Libertarian Ethics
+ - Moral Systems Theory
+ - Virtues of the West

+- Theories of Education
+- Science, Scientific Method, Scientific Discovery
+- How the health of people effects society.

+Important concepts
+- western civ
+- being civilized (not subjective! can be measured via time preference)
+- whiteness
+- mens rea

+Western Psychology
+- Fundamental Attribution Error

 # Topics